Membership

 Section 2.03 Classes of Membership.

 There shall be six classes of members: Active Member, Associate Member, Affiliate Member, Emeritus Member, Candidate Member and Resident Member.
+In special curcumstances, the Membership Committee may approve applications that do not meet all criteria.

 Section 2.04 Eligibility.